Tracardi/tracardi-api/manual/en/docs/plugins/tutorial/part1.md

 2. Set-ups the configuration and async resources
 3. Gets the input payload as dictionary and runs the plugin, also returns results on ports
 4. Closes async resources

+!!!
+Info
+    Please click (+) to see the comments for the code

 ## Our first plugin